-While the ivy on the lower left corner represent the obstacles with justice and within the justice system.
+While the ivy on the lower-left corner represents the obstacles with justice and within the justice system.

 Finally, the turtle on the lower right corner represents how justice actually is – slow.

-This particular Trip4Real tour I did was led by Joan Figueras, a photographer who takes pictures of you at these iconic locations, while revealing the secrets of the Gothic Quarter.
-The tour I did costs €35/person, lasts 90 minutes.
+This particular Trip4Real tour I did was led by Joan Figueras, a photographer who takes pictures of you at these iconic locations while revealing the secrets of the Gothic Quarter.
+The tour I did cost €35/person, lasts 90 minutes.
 It’s a fantastic way to not only learn the secrets of the Gothic Quarter but to capture yourself doing it.
-Finally I have a few photos of me – taken by a professional photographer.
+Finally, I have a few photos of me – taken by a professional photographer.
 You can book it here.